Heat transport of the kagom\'{e} Heisenberg quantum spin liquid candidate YCu$_3$(OH)$_{6.5}$Br$_{2.5}$: localized magnetic excitations and spin gap: Abstract

 \section{Abstract}

 The spin-1/2 kagom\'{e} Heisenberg antiferromagnet is generally accepted as one of the most promising two-dimensional models to realize a quantum spin liquid state.
 Previous experimental efforts were almost exclusively on only one archetypal material, the herbertsmithite ZnCu$_3$(OH)$_6$Cl$_2$, which unfortunately suffers from the notorious orphan spins problem caused by magnetic disorders.
-Here we turn to YCu$_3$(OH)$_{6.5}$Br$_{2.5}$, recently recognized as another host of globally undistorted kagom\'{e} Cu$^{2+}$ lattice free from the orphan spins, thus a more feasible system for studying the intrinsic kagom\'{e} quantum spin liquid physics.
-Our high-resolution low-temperature thermal conductivity measurements found vanishing small residual linear term of $\kappa/T$ ($T\rightarrow$~0), clearly rule out itinerant gapless excitations.
-Magnetic scattering of phonons grows exponentially with temperature, suggesting a gapped magnetic excitation spectrum.
-Additionally, the analysis of magnet field impact on the thermal conductivity reveals a field closing of the spin gap, while the excitations remain localized.
+Here we turn to YCu$_3$(OH)$_{6.5}$Br$_{2.5}$, recently recognized as another host of a globally undistorted kagom\'{e} Cu$^{2+}$ lattice free from the orphan spins, thus a more feasible system for studying the intrinsic kagom\'{e} quantum spin liquid physics.
+Our high-resolution low-temperature thermal conductivity measurements yield a vanishing small residual linear term of $\kappa/T$ ($T\rightarrow 0$), and thus clearly rule out itinerant gapless fermionic excitations.
+Unusual scattering of phonons grows exponentially with temperature, suggesting thermally activated phonon-spin scattering and hence a gapped magnetic excitation, consistent with a $\mathbb{Z}_2$ quantum spin liquid ground state.
+Additionally, the analysis of magnetic field impact on the thermal conductivity reveals a field closing of the spin gap, while the excitations remain localized.